-Employees shall have the right to review and at their own expense obtain copies of their personnel file.
-Their official personnel file is located in the County's Human Resources Division.
+Employees shall have the right to review and at their own expense obtain copies of their County, department and division personnel files.
 An employee's representative may inspect the contents of an employee's personnel files upon signed, dated authorization by the employee.
 Authorization shall be valid for sixty (60) calendar days from the date of signature.